acemod/ACE3/documentation/feature/flashsuppressors.md

 ## 1. Overview

-Add flash suppressors, they reduce the muzzle flash of your weapon.
+Adds flash suppressors, they reduce the muzzle flash of your weapon.

 ## 2. Dependencies